cbdevnet/pt1230/cups-support/README.txt

 	lpinfo -v should now include a listing like "direct pt1230"
 	 Hint: lpinfo, lpadmin and the cups* commands can only be run as root

+	Either continue by adding the printer via the web interface from here on, or do the following in a shell

 	Create the printer by runnning
 	 lpadmin -p MyLabelmaker -P pt1230.ppd -L "Location" -v pt1230:any

 	Enable printing by running
 		cupsenable MyLabelmaker
 		cupsaccept MyLabelmaker

 	You should now be able to print labels.
 Layout them in landscape, select a fitting label length in the print options and print them.